ovh/docs/pages/public_cloud/containers_orchestration/managed_rancher_service/deploy-monitoring-prometheus-grafana-metrics/guide.en-gb.md

 ![OVHcloud Managed Rancher Service Cluster](images/rancher-cluster-tools.png){.thumbnail}

-Click on the `Install`{.action} in the **Monitoring** app to install Prometheus.
+Click on `Install`{.action} in the **Monitoring** app to install Prometheus.

 ![OVHcloud Managed Rancher Service Cluster](images/rancher-install-prom.png){.thumbnail}

-You can customize Helm chart options if you want by clicking on the `Customize Helm options before install` checkbox.
+You can customize Helm chart options if you want by ticking the `Customize Helm options before install` checkbox.

-Click on the `Next`{.action} button to jump into the second step.
+Click the `Next`{.action} button to jump into the second step.

 Choose the `Cluster Type`.

-> [!warning
+> [!warning]
 >
 > Select `K3s` or `RKE2` if you installed the Kubernetes cluster nodes with Rancher or `Other` for a MKS cluster.

 ![OVHcloud Managed Rancher Service RKE2 Cluster Type](images/rancher-rke2.png){.thumbnail}

-In the `Prometheus` tab you can configure scrapping interval, retention and resource memory and limits.
+In the `Prometheus` tab you can configure scrapping intervals, retention and resource memory and limits.

 ![OVHcloud Managed Rancher Service RKE2 Cluster Type](images/rancher-prometheus.png){.thumbnail}

-In the `Alerting` tab you can configure if you want to deploy Alertmanager.
+In the `Alerting` tab you can configure and deploy Alertmanager.

 ![OVHcloud Managed Rancher Service Alertmanager](images/rancher-alertmanager.png){.thumbnail}